SeiryuZ/HemeWeb/proposal/README.md

 **Current HemeLB Workflow**

 Figure 1 illustrates the current steps in the HemeLB workflow.
-I will now ellaborate  processes, resources and interfaces needed for each steps.
+I will now elaborate  processes, resources and interfaces needed for each steps.

 ![Overview of current HemeLB workflow](../resources/images/HemeLB-workflow.png "Overview of HemeLB current workflow")